 Themes can be customized.

 Whether you decide on a free theme or buy a custom one, there are lots of options.
-You can change the colors, move the doors that lead from one part of your blog to another and so on.
-Themes also allow for you to create some storage sheds (called widgets) that you can line up along one side or at the bottom of your theme.
+You can change the colors, move the doors that lead from one part of your blog to another, and so on.
+Themes also allow you to create some storage sheds (called widgets) that you can line up along one side or at the bottom of your theme.
 I use some of these to store things like a list of the topics I write on and links to take readers to those topics.